Chapter 5

 A few tears.

-Nevertheless, Kolo, walking up to stand beside Eku, Yat and Yathi, tried, saying softly, “She is so big.”
+Nevertheless, Kolo, coming up to stand beside Eku and Yathi, tried, saying, “She is so big.”

 “I missed her,” Yathi said.